Steve-Fenton/stevefenton.co.uk/src/pages/blog/2016/05/asp-net-mvc-image-squishing-with-picz.md

     - Programming
 tags:
     - .net
-    - 'csharp'
+    - C-Sharp
-    - images
+    - Images
-    - mvc
+    - MVC
-    - responsive
+    - Responsive
 ---

 Responsive images have been around for a while and have wide browser support as well as a strong fallback story for older browsers.
 The one thing holding us back from using them is the manual workflow…